ppj2dd/ppj2dd.github.io/_posts/2025-03-25-Outreachy-Onboarding-101.md

 Embarking on the Outreachy internship is like planting a seed in the fertile ground of open source.
 With dedication, curiosity, and collaboration, you'll not only grow but also contribute to a flourishing ecosystem.
 So, set sail with enthusiasm, and may your Outreachy journey be both enlightening and rewarding!

 ![An inspiring image of a ship sailing towards the horizon, symbolizing the start of a new journey.](https://github.com/user-attachments/assets/ec37aed5-9e58-4152-82c3-cfe32c7ab654)

 *An inspiring image of a ship sailing towards the horizon, symbolizing the start of a new journey*

-**Note**: For the most accurate and up-to-date information, always refer to the official Outreachy website.
+**Please Note**: For the most accurate and up-to-date information, always refer to the official Outreachy website.